 It is not uncommon for Congress to provide directional language in emergency supplemental appropriations that requires land assistance funding be used for specific disasters, activities, or locations.
 This was true for a number of programs and years (described above in the "Federal Emergency Assistance for Agricultural and Rural Land" section).
-For example, in FY2012, funding appropriated for the Emergency Conservation Program (ECP), Emergency Forestry Restoration Program (EFRP), and Emergency Watershed Protection (EWP) program was to be used for "major disasters declared pursuant to the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act, P.L.
-93-288)."
-Currently, the Stafford Act is the primary statutory authority for most federal disaster response and recovery activities, especially for the Federal Emergency Management Agency (FEMA) and its programs, including the Disaster Relief Fund.
-The Stafford Act authorizes the President to issue major disaster, emergency, and fire management declarations at the request of the states.
-The agricultural land assistance programs do not typically require a Stafford Act declaration; therefore this requirement in the FY2012 appropriations act limits the use of program funds to select locations.
+For example, in FY2015, funding appropriated for ECP, EFRP, and EWP was to be used for "major disasters declared pursuant to the Robert T. Stafford Disaster Relief and Emergency Assistance Act (Stafford Act, P.L.
+93-288)."20 Currently, the Stafford Act is the primary statutory authority for most federal disaster response and recovery activities, especially for the Federal Emergency Management Agency (FEMA) and its programs, including the Disaster Relief Fund.
+The Stafford Act authorizes the President to issue major disaster, emergency, and fire management declarations at the request of the states.21 The agricultural land assistance programs do not typically require a Stafford Act declaration; therefore this requirement in the FY2015 appropriations act limits the use of program funds to select locations.
 Since funds are typically available until expended, the Stafford Act requirement will also limit what areas will receive future assistance.

-Beyond the FY2012 appropriations, the Budget Control Act of 2011 (BCA, P.L.
+Beyond the FY2015 appropriations, the Budget Control Act of 2011 (BCA, P.L.
 112-25) further limited emergency supplemental funding for disaster relief.
 Under Section 251(b)(2)(D) of the BCA, funding used for disaster relief must be used for activities carried out pursuant to the Stafford Act for FY2012 through FY2021.
 This means funds appropriated through emergency supplemental acts for disaster relief for the next several years may only apply to activities with a Stafford Act designation.

 Since funding for agricultural land disaster assistance programs is appropriated almost exclusively through supplementals, this BCA requirement could limit the way agricultural land assistance programs work in the future, potentially assisting fewer natural disaster events.
-For example, droughts are traditionally not declared as major disaster events under the Stafford Act.
-However, droughts are one of the eligible natural disasters for land assistance programs-primarily to assist livestock producers with providing water to animals.
+For example, droughts are traditionally not declared as major disaster events under the Stafford Act.22 However, droughts are one of the eligible natural disasters for land assistance programs-primarily to assist livestock producers with providing water to animals.